 Herbs and Spices

 Herbs and spices like turmeric, cilantro, ginger, oregano, rosemary, sage, thyme, parsley, and garlic help balance hormones because they contain phytochemicals that act as antioxidants to remove harmful free radicals from your body.
 Free radicals can disrupt hormone production and release, which is why you want to make sure you’re getting enough antioxidants in your diet.
-Turmeric is particularly important for balancing hormones because it contains curcumin, which inhibits estrogen synthesis in the body.
+Organic turmeric powder is particularly important for balancing hormones because it contains curcumin, which inhibits estrogen synthesis in the body.
 It has also been used traditionally for its ability to balance female reproductive hormones.

 Magnesium is an essential mineral that your body needs to maintain many crucial chemical processes like energy production, protein synthesis, building muscles, nerve impulses transmission, bone formation, and enzymatic reactions.
 It is also used for balancing blood sugar levels and regulating hormone secretion by the adrenal glands and the ovaries.